 I write a manifesto and I want nothing, yet I say certain things and in principle I am against manifestos, as I am against principles.
-I write this manifesto to show that people can perform contrary actions together while taking one fresh gulp of air; I am against action: for continuous contradiction, for affirmation too, I am neither for nor against and I do not explain because I hate common sense.
+This manifesto is to show that people can perform contrary actions together while taking one fresh gulp of air; I am against action: for continuous contradiction, for affirmation too, I am neither for nor against and I do not explain because I hate common sense.
 Like everything else, Dada is useless.

 Dada artists are especially known for their use of ” readymades.”

-“Readymade” is the artistic manipulation of normal everyday object by the artist and then presented as an art.
+“Readymade” is the artistic manipulation of normal everyday objects by the artist and then presented as art.

 Ready-made triggered questions that pertain to the creation of art, it’s meaning, what it stands for and its relevance in the society.
 Furthermore, Dadaism paved the way for the ushering in of Surrealism, another modern art movement.